 Kansas Board of Education

-When the Kansas board of education decided that evolution was simply and unproven theory there was a lot of reaction from around the country.
-My favorite quote was a in a column by Gene Weingarten that appeared in the Washington Post.
+A number of years ago the Kansas board of education decided that evolution was simply an unproven theory.
+There was a lot of reaction from around the country.
+One quote was a in a column by Gene Weingarten that appeared in the Washington Post.

 Due to the popularity of the Survivor shows, KSN Networks is planning to do it's own show.